google/or-tools/ortools/graph/README.md

 - max_flow.h: Entry point for computing maximum flows on directed graphs with arc capacities, based on a push-relabel algorithm of Goldberg and Tarjan.

-- min_cost_flow.h: Entry point for computing minimun-cost flows on directed graphs with arc capacities, arc costs, and supplies/demands at nodes, based on a push-relabel algorithm of Goldberg and Tarjan.
+- min_cost_flow.h: Entry point for computing minimum-cost flows on directed graphs with arc capacities, arc costs, and supplies/demands at nodes, based on a push-relabel algorithm of Goldberg and Tarjan.

 - flow.swig: SWIG instructions to wrap the C++ library in Python and Java.

-C++ examples are available in the examples directory alongside the graph directory.

-Python examples are available in the python directory alongside the graph library.

-Java examples are available in the examples/com/google/ortools directory.
+C++, Python, Javan and .Net samples are available in the [samples](samples) directory.